mrchrisadams/sonniesedge-website/_posts/2016-12-07-progressive-enhancement.md

 > But I am an expert at spotting fuzzy rhetoric and teasing out what’s really being said.

-No, you're the kind of shit that enjoys arguing with people, rather than emphasising with them.
+No, you're the kind of shit that enjoys arguing with people, rather than empathising with them.
 The kind of person who says "well, sometimes racism has a cause" or "men and women just have different brains" and expects people to look thoughtful and engage with you, rather than look disgusted and walking out of the room.

 > Here is the real progressive enhancement argument: "It’s a moral imperative that everything on the web should be available to everyone everywhere all the time.
 Failing to achieve — or at least strive for — that goal is inhumane."